Frequently Asked Questions

 Inclusionary Housing Designated Area (IHDA)

 ERFA proposes to designate the East River Fifties Area as an Inclusionary Housing Designated Area (IHDA), and thus provide an incentive for the voluntary construction of affordable housing.
-In exchange for reserving 20 percent of total units for people earning at or below 80 percent of area median income (AMI), developers would receive (a) a 3.0 FAR bonus and (b) an increased height limit to accommodate the additional FAR.
+In exchange for reserving 1.6 FAR (about 13% of total residential floor area) for people earning at or below 80 percent of area median income (AMI), developers would receive a 2.0 FAR residential bonus.
+As a further incentive to the creation of affordable units, participating developments would also be entitled to a total FAR of 13.0 instead of the current 12.0 FAR, and an increased height limit to accommodate the additional FAR.
+Buildings that take advantage of the IH bonus could build up to 260 feet on both narrow and wide streets.

 The 3.0 FAR bonus would consist of 2.0 FAR of residential and 1.0 FAR of community facility for a total allowable FAR of 13.0.
 Buildings that take advantage of the IH bonus could build up to 260 feet on both narrow and wide streets.